varun-jasti/approach-1-trajectory-similarity/README.md

 Complete implementation and research artifacts for assigning real-world points of interest (POIs) to 1.4 million synthetic travel agents using trajectory similarity matching on Veraset GPS mobility data.
-This work supports the DARPA HAYSTACK Phase 3 mobility workflow.

 ## Key Results